 Racine High School was on the same block that the Racine County Courthouse is on now.
-It was built in 1852 and was the first public school in Wisconsin.
+This is the second Racine High School, a very large building at the southeast corner of College and 7th Street that was built in 1894 and torn down in 1928.

 - Impressive about Racine High School